ace0/cs642-hw1/README.md

 tar -cf hw1.tar sploits/*
 ```

-Upload `hw1.tar` to the hw-1 folder on theDesire2Learn website for this course:
+Upload `hw1.tar` to the hw-1 folder on the Desire2Learn website for this course:
 https://uwmad.courses.wisconsin.edu/d2l/home/3199130

 Use Assignments > Dropbox to find the hw-1 submission folder.

 ## Grading